davydka/system-exclusive/README.md

 * Add your remote: `git remote add origin git@github.com:user/repo.git`
 * Push to your new remote repo: `git push origin master`

-You've checked out the boilerplate and linked it to your own repo.
+You've now checked out the boilerplate and linked it to your own repo.
 You can now begin local development.

 * Install server side dependancies: `npm install`
 * Install front end libraries/frameworks: `bower install`